Margo Smith: 1976–1980: Peak success and image metamorphosis

-1982–present: Return to traditions and new musical directions
+1982–2024: Return to traditions and new musical directions

 Smith returned to a more traditional musical image and went on to call her former "sexy" musical persona a mistake.
 "I had an image for singing sweet ballads and I should'a stuck with it," she recalled in 2003.
 Smith was released from her contract with Warner Bros. in 1982 and began recording with Cammeron Records, an independent label founded by her second husband.
 Through the label, Smith issued her next studio release in 1981 titled Ridin' High.
 The project featured ten tracks, six of which were self-penned and included co-writing credits from her husband.
 Four singles were released from the album that peaked outside the top 40 of the Billboard country chart, including a cover of Hank Williams' "Wedding Bells".
 In 1983, she released The Best of the Tennessee Yodeler, a studio record dedicated to her childhood idol, Bonnie Lou.
 The album featured Smith's yodeling vocal technique and was sold on television via direct-response marketing advertisements.
 In 1985, Dot Records revived its Nashville division and announced it would release music from veteran country performers.
 Among the artists chosen was Smith, who released her second eponymous studio album with Dot (along with MCA Records) in 1986.
 It featured re-recordings of her major hits from the 1970s.

 In 1987, Smith released her next studio record titled The Best Yet.
-Issued on Playback Records, the album contained cover versions of traditional pop music standards, such as "You Belong to Me" and "Harbor Lights."
+Issued on Playback Records, the album contained cover versions of traditional pop standards, such as "You Belong to Me" and "Harbor Lights."
 The album received a mix review from Billboard magazine.
 Writers found Smith's vocals to be "a little strident at times".
-Yet,they also noted that she "knows how to reach the heart of some of the great pop tunes that commanded the charts before rock 'n' roll rolled in."
+Yet, they also noted that she "knows how to reach the heart of some of the great pop tunes that commanded the charts before rock 'n' roll rolled in."
 Spawned from the album was the song "Echo Me," which is her final charting single to date, peaking at number 77 on the Billboard country survey in 1988.
 She followed in 1989 with her second Cammeron label release, Back in the Swing.

 In the early 1990s, Smith collaborated with her daughter Holly on Christian music.
 Together, the duo signed with Homeland Records and had success on contemporary Christian radio with several duet singles.
 Their first album release was 1991's Just the Beginning.
 It was followed in 1992 by their second collaborative release titled Wishes.
 In 1994, the duo was nominated for Vocal Duo of the Year at the second annual Christian Country Music Awards.
 The duo remained a popular touring act on the Christian music circuit as late as 1995 where they performed at a charity to raise money for disaster relief.